mkhdermani/Macroeconomics-1/README.md

 end
 ```

-In this code, we create a `model` using `GLPK.Optimizer` as the solver.
-We define the variables `x1` and `x2`, the objective function to maximize, and the constraints.
-Finally, we solve the model using `optimize!` and check the status of the solution.
+In this code, we start by importing the necessary packages, `JuMP` and `GLPK`.

+We then create the optimization model using `model = Model(optimizer_with_attributes(GLPK.Optimizer, "msg_lev" => GLPK.GLP_MSG_OFF))`.
+This line sets up the model with GLPK as the solver and turns off the solver's output messages.

+Next, we define the decision variables `x1` and `x2` using `@variable(model, x1 >= 0)` and `@variable(model, x2 >= 0)`.
+These variables represent the production quantities of goods 1 and 2, respectively.

+The objective function is defined with `@objective(model, Max, 120x1 + 40x2)`, specifying that we want to maximize the total profit, which is the sum of the profits from producing goods 1 and 2.

+The constraints are defined using `@constraint(model, ...)` statements.
+We have three constraints: the total production should not exceed 100 units, the total production time of goods 1 and 2 should not exceed 160 hours, and the total cost of raw materials should not exceed 1100.

+Next, we set the solver options using `set_optimizer_attribute(model, "LPMethod", GLPK.GLP_DUAL)`.
+This line sets the solver to use the dual simplex method for solving the linear programming relaxation of the model.

+We then solve the model using `optimize!(model)`.
+The solver will find the optimal solution that maximizes the objective function while satisfying the given constraints.

+After solving the model, we check the status of the solution using `termination_status(model)`.
+If the status is `MOI.OPTIMAL`, which represents an optimal solution, we retrieve the optimal values of `x1` and `x2` using `value(x1)` and `value(x2)`.

+Finally, we print the optimal production quantities of goods 1 and 2 using `println`.
+If the solver does not find an optimal solution, we print a message indicating that no optimal solution was found.

-Please ensure that you have the `JuMP` and `GLPK` packages installed and imported.
-You can install them via `using Pkg; Pkg.add("JuMP"); Pkg.add("GLPK")`.
+Make sure you have the JuMP and GLPK packages installed and imported.
+If you encounter any errors, ensure that you have the latest versions of the packages by running `using Pkg; Pkg.update()`.

-Note that the above code assumes the objective function is to maximize the profit, so we use the `Max` keyword in the `@objective` statement.
-If you want to minimize the negative of the objective function, you can change it to `Min` and negate the coefficients accordingly.

-The optimal production of goods 1 and 2 will be printed based on the results of the optimization.